Chopsayshi/Park-Membership-Programming-Practice/README.md

     - deleteMember should ask the user if they are sure then delete the members details if they say yes.
 - Update Member
     - update = firstName, lastName, dob, dateAdded, membershipType

+I intend to also make this same program in python alongside, as a means of translating my thoughts back and fourth.
+In the hopes that it will help develop some deeper understanding of switching between syntax.